anniehedgpeth/workflow/basic-chef-fluency.md

  - `chef_zero` would be the provisioner, and you'd use local mode if you weren't using a proper Chef server.
 All of the data would be accessed from

 How the Chef client and the Chef server communicate
  - The node on which Chef client is installed has a client.rb file which contains a link and credentials to access the Chef server.
 The Chef server never accesses the Chef client; it merely holds the data that the client will need to access.
+The Chef client communicates to the Chef server over https (port 443) or http (port 80).

 The Chef client configuration
  - The client is configures the node that it is on based on the run-list it is given during the bootstrap or knife commands.